nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * 2.10.2 Find course mapping plan when the personal tracker is empty
   * Prerequisites: No course mapping plan in the tracker
   * Test case: `find cs2040`
-  * Expected: Prints out error message indicating the list is empty and to ensure there are course mappings in the list
+  * Expected: Prints out error message indicating the list is empty and to ensure there are course mappings in the list.

 * 2.10.3 Find course mapping with invalid keywords
   * Prerequisites: At least one course mapping plan in the tracker
   * Test case: `find cs`
-  * Expected: Prints out an error message indicating no match found
+  * Expected: Prints out an error message indicating no match found.
-  * Note that invalid keywords can mean a NUS course not in the tracker too
+  * Note that invalid keywords can mean a NUS course not in the tracker too.

 * 2.10.4 Find course with no keyword
   * Prerequisites: None
   * Test case: `find`
-  * Expected: Prints out an error message indicating keyword is empty
+  * Expected: Prints out an error message indicating keyword is empty.